White House warns GOP Biden impeachment will backfire

 But while juggling a potential impeachment inquiry, Biden and his White House will also be dealing with uncomfortable questions regarding his son, who himself is under investigation by the Justice Department.
 Republicans are also floating an investigation into the appointment of a special counsel in that case after a plea deal between Hunter Biden and federal prosecutor fell apart during a court hearing in July.

-And Biden himself is under the spotlight at DOJ for classified documents found at his residence and an old office from his time as vice president.
-Biden has long stressed independence from Attorney General Merrick Garland and the department in an effort to differentiate from his predecessor – but there’s only so much distance between the president and the nation’s top prosecutor whom he appointed.
+And Biden himself is under the Justice Department spotlight for classified documents found at his residence and an old office from his time as vice president.
+Biden has long stressed independence from Attorney General Merrick Garland and the department in an effort to differentiate from his predecessor — but there’s only so much distance between the president and the nation’s top prosecutor whom he appointed.

 At an event at the White House on Monday, Biden quipped that he hadn’t seen Garland in some time.